 In this way, we can also say that energy travels in a wave and not in a particle.
 Generally, a particle vibrates in its position, and in this way, energy propagates from one point to another.

-If particle vibrates perpendicular to the direction of motion of wave then the wave is known as a transverse wave.
-Similarly, if particle vibrates along the direction of motion of wave the wave is known as a longitudinal wave.
+If a particle vibrates perpendicular to the direction of motion of the wave, then the wave is known as a transverse wave.
+Similarly, if a particle vibrates along the direction of motion of the wave, the wave is known as a longitudinal wave.

 In longitudinal waves, the particles transfer energy from one point to another by vibrating in the line of direction of propagation of the wave.
 In longitudinal waves, the movement of particles is usually parallel to the movement of energy.

 Here, the particles are also displaced parallel to the direction of the travelling wave.
 An example of longitudinal waves is compressions moving along a slinky.
 We can make a longitudinal wave by pushing and pulling the slinky horizontally.

 Longitudinal waves travel in the form of compression and rarefaction.
 The best example of longitudinal waves is sound waves.

 Also Read: Types of Waves